d4l3k/cs540-project/paper.md

 particular, we wanted to evaluate current methods against very noisy functions.

+## @jones1998efficient

+This earlier paper on black-box optimization explores the space of response surfaces, and using those surfaces to select further points of interest.
+We implement a method along these lines to compare against.
+This method involves measuring expected improvement, which is a combination of minimum value and error at a certain point on the response surface.
+Using more robust statistical methods to search the function space of a black-box function makes sense, given the computational cost of evaluating the method itself.
+We wanted to extend this analysis to stateful black-box functions, as a kind of baseline to compare other popular methods against.

 # Description and Justification

 Our project involves testing various black-box optimization methods on